View free policies procedures examples from all manuals. No obligation, no credit card!

 How to Provide Good Training

 Training activities, whether classroom or on-the-job, must have willing participants and enthusiastic instructors.
 Along with the enthusiasm, the instructor must be a subject matter expert or at least have subject knowledge a couple of levels beyond the trainee.
+Workplace training programs work best if:

 Read more about good training practices;

-Results of Good Training
+Results of Good Workplace Training Programs

 Read the more about results of good training;

-Organizations get better with well developed training programs.
+Organizations get better with well developed workplace training programs.
 After all training is supposed to induce a positive behavior change.
 An organization that is improving or getting better reduces waste, increases sales, gets better at beating out the competition and becomes more profitable.

 According to management expert Tom Peters, “if your company is doing well, double your training budget; if your company is not doing well, quadruple it!”
 Training is an investment in employees.
-Effective training programs lead to positive behavior change, which will surely help the organization in good times and in bad.
+Effective workplace training programs lead to positive behavior change, which will surely help the organization in good times and in bad.

 Financial justification for training should not be based on treating training as an expense.
 It is an investment and any decision should be made based on this distinction.